edward-mike/stirling-bot/README.md

 ### Core Programming Language
 - **Python**: The backbone of the entire project, providing a versatile and powerful environment for development.

-### Environment and Deployment
-- **Docker**: Creates containerized environments for consistent and reproducible deployment.

 ### Web Scraping and Data Extraction
 - **Beautiful Soup**: Efficiently extracts FAQ data from the university website.
 - **Requests**: Handles HTTP requests to web pages or APIs to fetch HTML content or other data.